A sound horizon independent measurement of $H_0$ from BOSS, DESI and DES Y3: Data and method

 {In this subsection, we explain the extent to which our analysis is independent of information from the sound horizon.} First, in order to remove the sound horizon information in the galaxy power spectrum and bispectrum of the EFTBOSS likelihood, we use the wiggle-no-wiggle split method~\cite{Farren:2021grl,Ghaemi:2025lgu,Zaborowski:2024car,Smith:2022iax}

-marginalizing over the parameter $\alpha_{r_s}$.
+marginalizing over the parameter $\alpha_{r_s}$, where $P_{\rm nw}$ and $P_{\rm w}$ are the smooth and wiggle components of the power spectrum, respectively, determined by the cosmological parameters.
 We extract the no-wiggle component {(\textit{i.e.}, the broadband shape)} by Fourier transforming the matter power spectrum into configuration space, then removing the BAO feature and interpolating the {broadband shape}, before transforming back to Fourier space, following the procedure described in Refs.~\cite{Hamann:2010pw,Chudaykin:2020aoj}.
 Although marginalizing over $\alpha_{r_s}$ removes the oscillatory BAO signal, residual sound horizon information can in principle enter through the baryon suppression scale, $\beta_{r_s}$.
 Ref.~\cite{Farren:2021grl} shows that, for current LSS surveys, the sound horizon information arising from the broadband shape is negligible.

 Second, regarding the CMB gravitational lensing power spectrum, Ref.~\cite{Baxter:2020qlr} demonstrated that this observable is an approximately $r_s$-independent probe, since it is integrated along the line of sight, significantly suppressing the signal from acoustic oscillations.